 Not all Industries are created equal, and they have their unique ways of operating.
-Some industries are inherently more risky than others.
+Some industries are inherently riskier than others.
 Through data collection and analysis of delinquency and defaults, business credit underwriters can determine what those high-risk business industries are and set programs and terms that mitigate risk.
 For example, restaurants will not be viewed the same as a manufacturer as they operate completely differently and have different risks.

 Business Bank Statement Health

 Cash flow is king in business lending.
 The first place business lenders look at the most recent business bank statements to gauge cash flow and any stresses in the business.
-Areas that business underwriters look at include consistency of deposits from sales, number of deposits, average daily balances, available cash reserves compared to monthly expenses (debits).
+Areas that business underwriters look at include consistency of deposits from sales, number of deposits, average daily balances, and available cash reserves compared to monthly expenses (debits).
 These recent bank statement ques tell a lot about the current health of the business and the risk associated with business lending.

 How Do Lenders Offset the Risk of Offering High-Risk Business Loans?

 To mitigate the risks, business lenders use a variety of options to still be able to lend but control and identify risks.
 Clearly, it is a delicate balance that business lenders continually monitor against current economic conditions.
-Obviously, business lenders are in the business to make loans, but if they take too much risk, they could fail, and if they don’t take enough risk, then they can’t fund businesses either.
-The best business lenders are able to take those identified risks and still provide a product that has less chance of default with saying no.
+Obviously, business lenders are in the business to make loans, but if they take too much risk, they could fail, and if they don't take enough risk, then they can't fund businesses either.
+The best business lenders are able to take those identified risks and still provide a product that has less chance of default by saying no.

 Top 4 Options for High-Risk Small Business Loans

-Short Term Business Loans for High Risk
+Short-Term Business Loans for High Risk

-Short term business loans reduce risk by shortening the length of time to repay and also limiting the amount of loan that a business can acquire creating payments that are affordable but protected against risk through a time of repayment and frequency of payments.
-Short term business loans are loans with a fixed amount “lump sum” provided upfront, with a fixed payback amount over a fixed term of time typically 6 to 18 months.
+Short-term business loans reduce risk by shortening the length of time to repay and also limiting the amount of loan that a business can acquire, creating payments that are affordable but protected against risk through a time of repayment and frequency of payments.
+Short-term business loans are loans with a fixed amount "lump sum" provided upfront, with a fixed payback amount over a fixed term of time, typically 6 to 18 months.

-Short term business loans, unlike traditional business loans, don’t typically require tax returns or other financial statements, just bank statements and a one-page application.
+Short-term business loans, unlike traditional business loans, don't typically require tax returns or other financial statements, just bank statements and a one-page application.
 Rates are based on factor costs and not principal & interest and cost more than traditional business loans.
-The good news is these products require very little paperwork and credit requirements are much more forgiving than traditional business loans.
+The good news is these products require very little paperwork, and credit requirements are much more forgiving than traditional business loans.